 How is this all possible?
 With a little experimentation, it turns out that growing plants without sunlight or soil isn’t as daunting of a task as it was originally thought to be.
 In fact, it takes little space and minimal amounts of water to grow a decent amount of crops.

 Each plant is placed in a fixed location, with the roots sitting feely in the air.
 By doing this, the plants are able to be watered more efficiently, resulting in less water used to grow and harvest the crops.
-In fact, the aeroponic method uses up to 90% less water than conventional open-field growing, due to their open-air roots and specialized hanging mechanisms.
+In fact, the aeroponic method uses up to 90% less water than conventional open-field growing due to their open-air roots and specialized hanging mechanisms.
 Depending on the type of plant being grown, additional nutrients may also be supplemented into the water to optimize plant growth.
 Plus, the climate control inside the aeroponic farms is suitable for a wide range of plant species.

 Aeroponic farming makes growing various crops in the same vicinity possible.

 As for the light source, LED lights are used in place of sunlight.
-They’re a cost-efficient source of light, and make for an excellent alternative to the natural sunlight required for photosynthesis.
-Plus, by using LED lighting in place of sunlight, farmers have exponentially more opportunity to grow and harvest more crops.
+They’re a cost-efficient source of light and make for an excellent alternative to the natural sunlight required for photosynthesis.
+Plus, by using LED lighting in place of sunlight, farmers have exponentially more opportunities to grow and harvest more crops.
 Instead of depending on the fickle element of nature and sunlight, the crops can be controlled perfectly.
-At any time of year and any time of day, the crops will be getting exactly what they need in order to flourish.
+At any time of year and any time of day, the crops will be getting what they need in order to flourish.

-Some skeptics have pointed out that aeroponic farming requires energy usage, unlike the mostly-natural growing methods of open field farming.
+Some skeptics have pointed out that aeroponic farming requires energy usage, unlike the mostly-natural growing methods of open-field farming.
 Although the costs of powering the LED lighting can be rather high, other aspects are not, including energy usage.
 Plus, the temperature control of the insulated environment is easy to maintain and control, leading to reduced cost and energy expenditure.

 The Possibilities of Sunless, Soil-less Farming

 Sending astronauts on missions into space for long periods of time requires adequate food supply.
-Depending on the type of mission and the amount of people attending, food can become a difficult aspect of the journey in regards to how much space it takes up.
+Depending on the type of mission and the number of people attending, food can become a difficult aspect of the journey in regards to how much space it takes up.
 According to NASA, a 4 person mission on 3 year journey to Mars would require 24,000 pounds of food to sustain the crew.
 While NASA is developing smaller, lightweight packaging, the amount of space (and weight) of the food will still be significant.